+Titanium shipments into the military sector are largely driven by government defense spending in North America and Europe.
 Military aerospace programs were the first to utilize titanium's unique properties on a large scale, beginning in the 1950s.
 Titanium shipments to military aerospace markets reached a peak in the 1980s before falling to historical lows in the early 1990s after the end of the Cold War.
-However, the importance of military markets to the titanium industry is expected to rise in coming years as defense spending budgets increase in reaction to terrorist activities and global conflicts.
+In recent years, titanium has become an accepted use in ground combat vehicles as well as in Naval applications.
+The importance of military markets to the titanium industry is expected to continue to rise in coming years as defense spending budgets increase in reaction to terrorist activities and global conflicts.

-Several of today's active U.S. military programs, including the C-17, F/A-18, F-16 and F-15 began during the Cold War and are forecast to continue production through the end of the current decade.
+Several of today's active U.S. military programs, including the C-17, F/A-18, F-16 and F-15 are expected to continue in production through the end of the current decade.
+However, a recent Quadrennial Defense Review (QDR) recommends that the U.S. Air Force stop procurement of the C-17 with the 180 planes it now has on order, but this recommendation still must go through the federal budget process.
+Without further orders, the C-17 production line will close in 2008.

 In addition to these established U.S. programs, new U.S. programs offer growth opportunities for increased titanium consumption.
-The F/A-22 Raptor is currently in low-rate initial production, and the U.S. Air Force currently plans to purchase between 276 and 300 aircraft over the life of the program, depending on funding levels.
-The recent budget proposed by President Bush provides for an overall increase in spending compared to current levels, principally to continue funding military ground efforts in Iraq and Afghanistan.
-The current budget proposal also calls for an end to procurement of the F/A-22 in 2008, with total F/A-22 production capped at 179 aircraft.
-However, final procurement decisions must receive Congressional approval.
+The F/A-22 Raptor was given full-rate production approval in April 2005.
+According to The Teal Group, a leading independent aerospace publication, the U.S. Air Force would like to purchase 381 aircraft, but the Department of Defense is now planning for only 179.
+However, additional F/A-22 Raptors may be manufactured for sale to foreign nations.

 In October 2001, Lockheed-Martin Corporation was awarded the contract for construction of the F-35 Joint Strike Fighter ("JSF").
-The JSF is expected to enter low-rate initial production in 2006, and although no specific delivery patterns have been established, procurement is expected to extend over the next 30 to 40 years and to include as many as 3,000 to 4,000 planes.
+The JSF is expected to enter low-rate initial production in late 2006, with delivery of the first production aircraft in 2009.
+Although no specific delivery patterns have been established, procurement is expected to extend over the next 30 to 40 years and to include as many as 3,000 to 4,000 planes, including sales to foreign nations.
 European military programs also have active aerospace programs offering the possibility for increased titanium consumption.
 Production levels for the Saab Gripen, Eurofighter Typhoon, Dassault Rafale and Dassault Mirage 2000 are all forecasted to remain steady through the end of the decade.